 Instead, consider getting one of these airplane footrests!
 It fits over the tray table at your seat and gives your feet a little hammock to rest on.
 It is small and easily packable, so there is really no excuse for your feet to invade others areas.

 Not wiping your tray table

 Airplane tray tables are full of germs, as they rarely get cleaned.
-In fact, they are one of the most unsanitary parts of airplanes! even more than the bathroom!
+In fact, they are one of the grossest parts of airplanes! even more than the bathroom!

 Flight crews do a quick clean of the plane in between flights, but they do not have the time to sanitize every tray table.

 Before you eat on the table or you put your belongings on it, consider using your own disinfecting wipes!